Dr Yanhua Xu

 City of Bradford Metropolitan District Council

-I am a Data Scientist at the NIHR Health Determinants Research Collaboration (HDRC) in Bradford, hosted by the City of Bradford Metropolitan District Council.
-I design and implement machine learning solutions, applying large language models, to generate actionable insights in social and health domains.
+Currently, I serve as a Data Scientist at the NIHR Health Determinants Research Collaboration (HDRC) in Bradford, hosted by the City of Bradford Metropolitan District Council.
+In this role, I design, develop and deploy machine-learning solutions for community health assessment, social decision support and risk prediction.

-Previously, I worked as a Postdoctoral Research Fellow in Urban Data Science at the University of Leeds, contributing to the ERC-funded Data Assimilation for Agent-Based Models (DUST) project under Professor Nick Malleson.
+Previously, I worked as a Postdoctoral Research Fellow in Urban Data Science at the University of Leeds, contributing to the ERC-funded Data Assimilation for Agent-Based Models (DUST) project under Prof. Nick Malleson.

 Interests